LudumDare/ludumdare.com/content/resources/README.markdown

 # The Ludum Dare resources section
-The resources section collects information that is useful to participants of Ludum Dare events.
-This section is further broken down into the following subsections.
+Resources collects articles that are useful to participants of Ludum Dare.
+This section is broken down into the following subsections.

 * [Rules](rules) - The Rules for Ludum Dare events
 * [Best Practices](best-practices) - Non-rule recommendations for participants